2. Gil v. Winn-Dixie Stores, Inc., 2017 U.S. Dist. LEXIS 90204, (S.D. Fla. June 12, 2017)

 What else can a Florida business do?

-Once a business identifies website accessibility deficiencies and makes changes, the business should consider publishing a website accessibility policy statement on its website.
+Once a business in Florida identifies website accessibility deficiencies and makes changes, the business should consider publishing a website accessibility policy statement on its website.
 These types of policies often provide for regular accessibility testing as a means of making sure the business website or app remains in compliance with the law.

 What more should my Florida company do?